ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

 This usually means separating parts into different folders.
 For example, you might keep all the scripts and gameplay objects in one folder, and all art models in another separate folder.

-With this split, you could have one team member work on scripting a game, and the other team member work on art.
+With this split, you could have one team member work on scripting a game, while the other team member works on art.
 As long as they stay completely within their own Hierarchy folders, they will be able to work from their own computers and commit to the same project.

-Here's an example of a project Hierarchy with that basic split of Gameplay / Art:
+Here's an example of a project Hierarchy with that basic split of Art / Gameplay:

 ![CORE Project Hierarchy](../../img/EditorManual/gitProjectHierarchy.png){: .center}